vigneshkewk/ETA-Project/README.md

-This is an Project on estimating the time arrival of food delivery in Hyderabad
+This is an Project on estimating the time arrival from one place to other place.